EPAM Systems

 EPAM Systems, Inc. is an American company that specializes in software engineering services, digital platform engineering, and digital product design, operating out of Newtown, Pennsylvania.
 EPAM is a founding member of the MACH Alliance.

 History

 Early years

 In 1993, Arkadiy Dobkin and Leo Lozner founded EPAM, a global software engineering services company, in New Jersey, USA and Minsk, Belarus.

 In 2002, EPAM was ranked publicly for the first time as a fast-growing company by Deloitte & Touche.

-In 2012, EPAM was listed on New York Stock Exchange under the moniker EPAM, becoming the first company from Belarus on NYSE.
+In 2012, EPAM was listed on New York Stock Exchange under the moniker EPAM.

 Timeline

 In 2004, EPAM acquired Fathom Technology, a software development services company based in Budapest, Hungary, expanding its offshore services beyond North America.

 In 2006, EPAM secured an equity investment from Siguler Guff to fund its competitive growth plans.

-In 2006, EPAM acquired VDI, a software development services company with delivery centers in Russia, which expanded the company’s presence in the CIS region.
-That year, EPAM CEO Arkadiy Dobkin was named one of the Top 25 Most Influential Consultants of the Year by Consulting Magazine.